splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/9-classes-and-objects/1-concepts/0-classes.md

 * a special kind of method unique to C#, that lets us group instructions together but call the group of instructions as if they were a field
 * purely for getting and setting
 * usually associated with a field, but can also construct data within the get
+* Remember that every property starts with an access modifier, that's shown in the class declaration diagram

 ## Example